outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - database polling/prompting user for update & predicting updates or searching for & receiving user-approved updates from other services, rather than being a passive receiver of input from user
       - based on local usage/change patterns or integrated usage patterns to identify expected transactions with other services
         - once a credit card is marked as lost in a banking service, a change of credit card numbers is expected by other services which can poll for updates to this flag
+          - user option like 'yes, allow other approved databases containing my address poll to collect this update'
         - once a renters insurance policy is changed in an insurance service, a change of address might be expected by other services

     - other structures to use as problem/solution structures